mdoege/PyTuroChamp/README.md

   1. e3

-Castling and promotion are not implemented.
+Pawn promotion is not implemented.

 ### Prerequisites